Natural Health Consultations

 You talk.
 We listen

 A Zen Maitri Natural Health Consultation gives you the opportunity to explore your health concerns with a Medical Herbalist, who can tailor a prescription to meet your goals.The expert knowledge provided by our team will empower you to make positive changes to your lifestyle.
+It's a new start, a new approach, and you lead the way.

 What does a consultation involve?